MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Configured and tested with: Unity 4.5f6, and Unity 4.5.1f3

-The approach when starting a new porting project is to simply copy and paste the necessary folders across to the client repo as detailed below:
+We're always updating this repo as it's so important, see the [Trello board of tasks](https://trello.com/b/3fs7qjuz/unity-win-shared-related-plugins)

 Setup
 ==================

+The approach when starting a new porting project is to simply copy and paste the Unity Project and Windows Solution and across to the client repo as detailed below:

 ## The Unity Project

 The root of the repo is a small Unity project for testing purposes.

 Copy and paste the following /Assets subfolders and files and the .gitignore to the existing Assets folder in client repo's Unity project (normally on root but could be in a sub folder)

-Assets/MetroTestCertificate.pfx
-Assets/MetroTestCertificate.pfx.meta
-Assets/Editor/*
+* Assets/Editor/*
-Assets/Plugins/*
+* Assets/Plugins/*
+* Assets/MetroTestCertificate.pfx
+* Assets/MetroTestCertificate.pfx.meta

 The code here helps with automated builds and includes various helper files.

-You can build out this project to the WindowsSolution folders as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.
+You can build out the Unity Project to the WindowsSolution folder as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.

 ## The Windows Solution